englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(Target)/Value

-The `Target` property is used to identify the property which we intend to animate.
+The `Target` property is used to identify the property that we intend to animate.
 The `Value` property is the value of the result of an animation.

-Because the task of setting a target and value is so common, UX has a special syntax for this.
+Because the task of setting a target property and value is so common, UX has a special syntax for this.
 Instead of

 ```
 <Change Target="target.Property" Value="Value"/>